Hot Tub Vorschriften und rechtliche Bestimmungen

 Hot Tub BImSchV Federal Immission Control Ordinance

-Make sure you take the necessary safety precautions, such as keeping a sufficient distance from flammable materials and ensuring good ventilation.
-Also, talk to your neighbors about the planned period of use and the possible noise disturbance to avoid any inconvenience.
+Ensure you take the necessary safety precautions, such as maintaining a sufficient distance from flammable materials and ensuring good ventilation.
+Also, discuss the planned duration of use and potential noise disturbances with your neighbors to avoid any potential problems.

-This means that you can use your hot tub without worrying about complying with emission limits.
-Wood-fired hot tubs are private bathing stoves and are therefore not subject to the provisions of the 1st BImSchV.
+This means you can use your hot tub without worrying about complying with emission limits.
+Wood-fired hot tubs are considered private bath stoves and are therefore not subject to the regulations of the 1st Federal Immission Control Ordinance (1.
+BImSchV).

 However, there are now exceptions, such as the Bavarian State Ministry for the Environment and Consumer Protection.
-There, hot tubs fall under the 1st BImSchV.
+There, hot tubs fall under the 1st Federal Immission Control Ordinance (1.
+BImSchV).

 Hot Tub Water Disposal